elkcityhazard/andrew-mccall-hugo/content/blog/2026/05/why-sublime-text-is-worth-it-in-2026/index.md

 ## Sublime Text Vintage Mode Is Great For a Vim User Like Myself

 Vim does eventually break your brain.
 As someone who spends time on a server editing config and source files, Sublime Text vintage mode is a great resource.
 This lets me use vim bindings in Sublime text.
 Although I haven't determined if it can read your vim config, it is easy enough to add keybinds to match your vim flow in Sublime text. `jk <Esc>` anyone?
-It works great and gives me a more comfortable experience in Sublime Text.
+It works--- great and gives me a more comfortable experience in Sublime Text.

 ## You Don't Have To Renew Your License If You Don't Want To